 Introduction

-Through various discussions, I’ve encountered a fair amount of confusion regarding the true nature of a blog.
-In this article, I aim to clarify the workings of a blog, highlight the distinctions between blog posts and regular pages, enabling you to determine which option best caters to your specific requirements.
+Through various discussions, we’ve encountered a fair amount of confusion regarding the true nature of a blog.
+In this article, I aim to clarify how blogs work, highlight the distinctions between blog posts and regular web pages and help you determine the best option for your specific needs.
+Whether a blog or standard web pages are the right choice, we’re here to assist you in making the best decision.

 If you decide that a blog would benefit your business, we can include a blog in your web design package or add a blogging facility to your existing website (only applies to website’s created by Netmonics).
 You may also require some training if you want to create and maintain your blog articles yourself.